JustinLove/commander_regeneration/README.md

 Sandbox game option required.
 Players will be prevented from using paste-unit, and the Devmode UI is turned off.

+PAMM is required in order to set up the server mod hooks.

 ## Limitations

 No regen occurs while in transports.